 Publications

-As a scholar, Jehbreal combines the study of ballet, Shakespeare, music, and race in their early modern contexts to analyze their compositional and cosmological connection to present day art making.
-He uses his findings as source material for his own artistic creations.
+Jehbreal has published chapters and articles that combine the study of ballet, Shakespeare, music, Afro-diasporic cosmologies and race to analyze their compositional and cosmological connection to past and present day art making.
+She uses her findings as source material for her own artistic creations.

 Written Publications